See Rachel’s Full Face Dermal Filler Video HERE!

 - Frown lines: Fill out the deep number ‘11’ vertical lines between your eye brows for a more relaxed look

-- Temple: Add definition to hollow temples to create symmetry and volume in your upper face
+- Temple Filler: Add definition to hollow temples to create symmetry and volume in your upper face

-- Cheeks: Restore some of the roundness and definition associated with a youthful appearance
+- Cheek Filler: Restore some of the roundness and definition associated with a youthful appearance

 - Chin augmentation: Add shape and definition to your chin and minimise the appearance of any deep lines

 - Crows’ feet: Although wrinkle reducing injections are ideal for minimising the expressive lines around your eyes, it may be possible to use a small amount of dermal fillers if you have deep, static wrinkles around the eye area

 - Nose filler Create subtle changes and enhancements to the shape of your nose without undergoing irreversible rhinoplasty surgery (nose job)

 - Nasolabial fold: Minimise the appearance of the deep lines that run from your nose to mouth

 - Marionette lines: Fill the deep lines on either side of your mouth to give you a more relaxed, content appearance